 Alison Wrigley Rusack is co-owner of Rusack Vineyards, a boutique winery in the Santa Ynez Valley near Santa Barbara, California.
-She is also Vice Chairman and First Vice President of the Santa Catalina Island Company, which handles commercial real estate, hotel, restaurant, and sightseeing adventure operations on Catalina.
+She is also Vice Chairman and First Vice President of the Santa Catalina Island Company, which handles commercial real estate, hotel, restaurant, and activities and adventure operations on Catalina.

 Prior to entering the wine business, Alison worked for 16 years in the entertainment industry in Southern California, most notably for Disney Consumer Products in Burbank, serving in both business and creative capacities.
 She holds a B.A. in Film and Broadcasting from Stanford University.

 Alison is a member of the National Board of the Smithsonian Institution and a lifetime member of the Benefactor Member Board for the non-profit Santa Catalina Island Conservancy.
 She also serves on the Advisory Boards of Stanford University’s Woods Institute for the Environment and the Wrigley Institute for Environmental Studies at the University of Southern California.

 Alison and her husband Geoff, who has also served as Laguna Blanca Board Chair, have been active members of the Laguna community for seventeen years.
-They are parents of Parker '15, Hunter ’09, a senior at Bowdoin College, and Austin ’11, a sophomore at Wesleyan University.
+They are parents of Parker ’15, Hunter ’09, a recent graduate of Bowdoin College, and Austin ’11, a sophomore at Wesleyan University.
 All three boys began attending Laguna Blanca in kindergarten.

 MARGARET BAKER, Trustee